Man Dies In Auto Repair Accident In Sacramento

-SACRAMENTO (CBS13) – A local employee of an auto repair business was killed Saturday in an accident while working on a vehicle, said the Sacramento Fire Department.
+SACRAMENTO (CBS13) – A local employee of an “auto business” was killed Saturday in an accident while working on a vehicle, said the Sacramento Fire Department.

 The business where the incident occurred is near the 5600 block of Franklin Boulevard.